Brazil: Patent litigation

 Q: Are there any other issues relating to the enforcement system in your country that you would like to raise?

-Patents are fully enforceable in Brazil and each year the quality of the court decisions increases.
+Patents are fully enforceable in Brazil, and each year the quality of the court decisions increases.
 Furthermore, preliminary injunctions are provided under the Brazilian legal system (although they are difficult to obtain).
 Additionally, damages can be awarded, and permanent injunctions can be granted at the end of the first instance, should the case be ruled in the patentee’s favour.
-Finally, the losing party is condemned to reimburse the court expenses incurred by the wining party.
+Finally, the losing party must reimburse the court expenses incurred by the wining party.